-Solar Lab
+Solar & Wind Lab

-Solar energy labs will be held in Thorn 3404 concurrently with problem sessions.
-The table below summarizes when solar lab activities are performed and when the corresponding reports are due.
-All lab reports must be submitted for marking electronically in the Dropbox in Courselink.
+Solar energy labs will be held in THRN 3404 from October 5 to November 6.
+One group member (4 - 5 students/group) may attend the lab in-person.
+The remaining group members can attend remotely through live streaming.
+Students attending the lab in-person will need to complete a safety orientation prior to starting.
+Those groups not wanting to attend the lab inperson may view a demonstration video and complete their analysis using a data set provided by the GTA.
+A schedule will be determined once groups have decided on the method of lab attendance.
+The table below summarizes when solar lab activities are performed and when the corresponding report is due.
+All lab reports must be submitted for marking electronically in the dropbox in Courselink.
 The GTA will be available during the lab time to answer questions.
 Additional lab information will be posted on Courselink.